Psalms For Life

 3 My thoughts smouldered inside me

-till I was on fire inside
+till I was finally on fire inside

 and these words burst out: